Community Sailing Program

 Every Tuesday | Summer Season | Free for the Community

-Come sail aboard a Gig Harbor Icon!
-The Thunderbird sailboat was born right here at the Gig Harbor BoatShop.
-Join us aboard Pirouette, Hull #2 of this legendary fleet, for an intimate sailing experience inside the harbor.
+Come sail aboard a Gig Harbor icon!
+The Thunderbird sailboat was born right here at Eddon Boatyard, home of the Gig Harbor BoatShop.
+Join us aboard Pirouette, Hull #2 of this legendary fleet, for an intimate sailing experience inside the Harbor.

-With only two participants and one of our skilled volunteer skippers per session, this is a welcoming opportunity for everyone, whether you are a seasoned sailor or have never stepped foot on a sailboat before.
-Our goal is to share the joy of being on the water; you can be as hands-on as you like by helping with the lines, or simply sit back and enjoy the unique view of the harbor from a local icon.
+With two participants per session, this is a welcoming opportunity for everyone, whether you are a seasoned sailor or have never stepped foot on a sailboat before.
+Our goal is to share the joy of being on the water; you can be hands-on by helping with the lines, or simply sit back and enjoy the harbor sail from historic Thunderbird #2 Pirouette.

 Join our mailing list to get access to the weekly sign-ups.
-This is a first come first serve program, and with only 2 spots per session, they fill up quickly!
+This is a first come first serve program, and with only two spots per session, they fill up quickly!

 FAQ